nod-ai/sdxl-scripts/validating_accuracy/accuracy.md

 ## Generating an image

 We can use the ``run-txt2img-python.sh`` script in the sdxl-scripts repo to generate the image.
 Prior to doing that, we need to clone the SHARK-Turbine repo and create a python virtualenv with all the SHARK-Turbine dependencies.
 After we activate the venv, we can run the script as below.
+Before running the script, rename the scheduled_unet.vmfb in your tmp/ directory to PNDM_unet_30.vmfb when using the PNDM scheduler.
 ```
 ./run-txt2img-python.sh [batch coount] [device id] [weigths path]
 ```